AndrewShedov/turbo-maker/README.md

 Accepts <code>number</code> and sets the time interval between documents.

-- With the value of <code>0</code> a large number of documents will have the same date of creation, due to a high generation rate, especially in multi-threaded mode.
+- With the value of <code>0</code> a large number of documents will have the same date of creation, due to a high generation rate, especially in multithreaded mode.

 ### [document_fields]